aws-samples/iot-dotnet-publisher-consumer/README.md

     }
   ]
 }
 ```
-During the Thing creation process you should get the following four security artifacts
+During the Thing creation process you should get the following four security artifacts.
+Start by creating a 'certificates' folder at 'dotnetsamples\certificates'.

 - **Device certificate** - This file usually ends with ".pem.crt".
 When you download this it will save as .txt file extension in windows.
-Save it as 'dotnet-devicecertificate.pem' for convenience and make sure that it is of file type '.pem', not 'txt' or '.crt'
+Save it in your certificates directory as 'certificates\certificate.cert.pem' and make sure that it is of file type '.pem', not 'txt' or '.crt'

 - **Device public key** - This file usually ends with ".pem" and is of file type ".key".
-Rename this file as 'dotnet-public.pem' for convenience.
+Save this file as 'certificates\certificate.public.key'.

 - **Device private key** -  This file usually ends with ".pem" and is of file type ".key".
-Rename this file as 'dotnet-private.pem' for convenience.
-Make sure that this file is referred with suffix ".key" in the code while making MQTT connection to AWS IOT.
+Save this file as 'certificates\certificate.private.key'.
+Make sure that this file is referred with suffix ".key" in the code while making MQTT connection to AWS IoT.

-- **Root certificate** - The default name for this file is VeriSign-Class 3-Public-Primary-Certification-Authority-G5.pem and rename it as "root-CA.crt" for convenience.
+- **Root certificate** - Download from https://www.amazontrust.com/repository/AmazonRootCA1.pem.
+Save this file to 'certificates\AmazonRootCA1.crt'

-##  3c.
-Converting device certificate from .pem to .pfx
+###  Converting device certificate from .pem to .pfx

-In order to establish an MQTT connection with the AWS IOT platform, the root CA certificate, the private key of the thing and the certificate of the thing/device are needed.
+In order to establish an MQTT connection with the AWS IoT platform, the root CA certificate, the private key of the thing and the certificate of the thing/device are needed.
 The .NET cryptographic APIs can understand root CA (.crt), device private key (.key) out-of-box.
 It expects the device certificate to be in the .pfx format, not the .pem format.
 Hence we need to convert the device certificate from .pem to .pfx.

 We'll leverage the openssl for converting .pem to .pfx.
 Navigate to the folder where all the security artifacts are present and launch bash for Windows 10.

-The syntax for converting .pem to .pfx is below :-
+The syntax for converting .pem to .pfx is below :

 openssl pkcs12 -export -in **iotdevicecertificateinpemformat** -inkey **iotdevivceprivatekey** -out **devicecertificateinpfxformat** -certfile **rootcertificatefile**

 If you replace with actual file names the syntax will look like below

-openssl pkcs12 -export -in dotnet-devicecertificate.pem -inkey dotnet-private.pem.key -out dotnet_devicecertificate.pfx -certfile root-CA.crt
+openssl pkcs12 -export -in certificates\certificate.cert.pem -inkey certificates\certificate.private.key -out certificates\certificate.cert.pfx -certfile certificates\AmazonRootCA1.crt

 ![](/images/pic3.JPG)

 ##  3d.
 Device publisher using .NET framework